amyscoville/all-over-the-world/README.md

 }
 ```

-A final challenge came when I chose to make the addition of a Google Map to the page.
-I installed the `google-maps-react` package to simplify the process.
-Reading the documentation taught me how to adjust the zoom and add other features, but I couldn't find an answer to why the width was not changing when I made adjustments to it.
-I used `!important` in the CSS to override the map's inherent styling and adjust the width to my specifications.

 With each of these challenges, I looked first to other assignments I had completed or lessons I had followed in my coursework to see if there was a solution to a similar problem in there.
 I then turned to Google, and if I didn't find a solution there, I asked classmates.
 In one situation I eventually asked an instructor for help.
 He hadn't encountered an issue identical to mine, so we worked through finding an elegant solution together.
 I learned that in many cases, there is not a single "right" solution, but there are a few ways to approach an issue.
-I also came to realize that while time spent searching for a solution can feel like wasted time, the process and the struggle can provide valuable learning for future projects.
+I also came to realize that while time spent searching for a solution can feel like wasted time, the process itself can provide valuable learning for future projects.

 ### Other Information